aukoyy/concerthub/README.md

 $ mkdir src
 $ cd src
 ```
-Remember det dot (".") at the end of following command.
+Remember the dot (".") at the end of following command.
 It copies all files to current folder,
  as opposed to a new folder with all the files.
 ```
 $ git clone '[repo link]' .